-Article 164 - Procedure for replacement of a member who withdraws from the Tbilisi Sakrebulo
+Article 164 - Procedure for replacement of a member withdrawn from Tbilisi Sakrebulo

-1. If the authority of a member of Tbilisi Sakrebulo elected through the proportional system terminates before its expiration, the candidate who received the next highest number of votes in the party list shall take his/her place in Sakrebulo within two weeks, if he/she accepts membership in the Sakrebulo within 10 days after being notified by the CEC.
-If no candidate appears in the party list, the seat shall be annulled.
+1. If the authority of a member of Tbilisi Sakrebulo elected under the proportional system is prematurely terminated, his/her place in Sakrebulo shall be taken, within 2 weeks, by his/her replacement, by a candidate who is the following in sequence on the party list, if he/she gives consent to becoming a member of Sakrebulo within 10 days after being notified by the CEC.
+If there is no candidate on the party list submitted, the seat shall be annulled.

-2. If the Tbilisi Sakrebulo member who last held the vacant seat was elected through the party list of an electoral bloc and the party list indicated that he/she is a member of one of the parties in the electoral bloc, the next candidate for Sakrebulo membership on the same party list shall replace him/her within two weeks if, within ten days after the vacancy occurs, the new candidate consents to become a Tbilisi Sakrebulo member.
+2. If a withdrawn member of Tbilisi Sakrebulo was elected through the party list of an electoral bloc and the party list indicated that he/she is a member of one of the parties in the electoral bloc, the next candidate for Sakrebulo membership on the same party list shall replace him/her within two weeks if, within ten days after the vacancy occurs, the new candidate consents to become a Tbilisi Sakrebulo member.
 Otherwise, the vacancy shall be filled by the next candidate on the same party list, etc. If the party list did not indicate that the Sakrebulo member who last held the vacant seat is a member of one of the parties in the electoral bloc, his/her successor shall be determined under the first paragraph of this article.